How Should I Coach an Underperforming Colleague?

 Poor job performance in higher education can be due to a wide range of factors, but sabotage is rare, so even your most disaffected colleague should respond to a genuine offer of support.

-This Magna 20 Minute Mentor is full of information you can use to help colleagues turn their lives around.
+This program is full of information you can use to help colleagues turn their job performance around.
 You’ll learn:

 - How to tell the difference between process problems and people problems, and how to distinguish the solutions they require